The ultimate guide on the psychology behind marketing and sales.

 The easiest way to do this is by offering a free lead magnet product, and then sending good content to your mailing list.
 You can also share good content on your blog and social media platforms.
 These simple steps will trip the reciprocity trigger.

-For example: “Since I’ve given you this free video, I’d like you to do a favor for me – click this link to tell your friends about the video.
+For example: “Since I’ve given you this free video, I’d like you to do a favour for me – click this link to tell your friends about the video.
 They’re sure to love it just as much as you!”

 See how that works?
 You remind people what you’ve given them, and then you ask for what you want.
 It’s an “I’ll scratch your back if you scratch mine” sort of concept.
 And yep, it works like crazy to boost response rates.